tayloralbrecht/zig-luajit-build/README.md

 to import the native C API into their Zig application.
 If you're looking for a LuaJIT Zig API, refer to these other projects:

-- [zig-luajit](https://github.com/sackosoft/zig-luajit) - Zig language bindings LuaJIT.
+- [sackosoft/zig-luajit](https://github.com/sackosoft/zig-luajit) - Zig language bindings LuaJIT.
-- [ziglua](https://github.com/natecraddock/ziglua) - Zig language bindings for LuaJIT, Lua 5.X, and Luau.
+- [natecraddock/ziglua](https://github.com/natecraddock/ziglua) - Zig language bindings for LuaJIT, Lua 5.X, and Luau; maintained by Nathan Craddock.

 ## Zig Version